School vs. education. Do you know the difference?

 What a misfortune it is that we should thus be compelled to let our boys’ schooling interfere with their education! [emphasis added]

-To say that I was stunned by Schaeffer’s comment is not too strong an expression.
+To say that Schaeffer’s comment stunned me is not too strong an expression.
 I had completed many years of school (grammar and secondary school followed by university) and had then enrolled in graduate school (read seminary).
-But a year of seminary had left me spiritually burned out.
+But I burned out spiritually during a year of seminary.
 Schaeffer’s comment about school vs. education started a process that transformed my view of learning.

 School vs. education may be an accurate way to phrase the issue

 What was Schaeffer saying?
 He was distinguishing between school and education.
-I had certainly been schooled.
-I had more schooling than most people in the world and more than many of my peers in the United States.
+I had been to school.
+In fact, I had more schooling than most people in the world and more than many of my peers in the United States.
 I had put in my time in class.
 But I had not been educated.

 First, although I had insatiable questions as a child, I stopped asking when I grew older.
 My schooling did not encourage an inquisitive mind, critical thinking, and creativity.
-Rather, it trained me to memorize and regurgitate what the teacher taught me.
+Rather, I learned to memorize and regurgitate what the teacher taught me.
 My schooling was about facts and figures, rather than understanding and moral formation.

 Second, I realized I didn’t know how to think.
 I had never had an original thought!
 I grew up on comic books (images with few words).
 Today many children grow up with video games and TV (even more images and fewer words).